|Course Length:||3 Years Full-Time|

-This degree is ideal preparation for a career in sport and exercise psychology and supports progression into professional psychology career paths which include postgraduate training, educational psychology, clinical psychology, occupational psychology, health psychology, teaching (further training required) and research.
-Sport-related careers include coaching and physical education, as well as work within the exercise and fitness industry and health promotion.
-Graduates from this subject are also attractive to employers in a range of commercial and public sector areas.
+This degree is ideal preparation for a career in sport and exercise psychology and supports progression into professional psychology careers paths including postgraduate training, educational psychology, clinical psychology, occupational psychology, health psychology, teaching (further training required) and research.
+Sport-related careers include coaching and physical education, the exercise and fitness industry and health promotion.
+Graduates from this subject are attractive to employers in a range of commercial and public sector areas.

-It is important for you to recognise that training in Sport and Exercise Psychology is acquired through postgraduate education and supervised practice, not through an undergraduate degree.
-On completion of this programme, you are not qualified to practice as a Sport and Exercise psychologist without further training.
+It is important to recognise that training in Sport and Exercise Psychology is acquired through postgraduate education and supervised practice.
+As such, on completion of this programme you are not qualified to practice as a Sport and Exercise psychologist without further training.

 How can I enhance my employability?